silveredgold/beta-censoring/docs/content/configuration.md

 In short, you can include the captions directly in the configuration file (as a list in the `Captions` property) or include any number of text files where each line of the text file is one caption (as a list of paths in the `FilePaths` property).

-While the API supports it, the current default caption provider ignores requested categories
+While the API supports it, the current default caption provider ignores requested categories.

 ## Censoring Configuration